 Encourage treatment: The best way to help a loved one with schizophrenia is to get him or her in treatment and help them stick with it.
 Provide him or her options for treatment centers that specialize in schizophrenia and go with him or her to the intake appointment.
 Reassure your loved one that you will be there for him or her through the whole process.

-Why Seek Inpatient Treatment at Pacific Grove Hospital
+Why Seek Inpatient Treatment at Our Clinic near Riverside & Corona, CA

 If you have schizophrenia, you may be consumed by hallucinations which look, smell, and feel very real to you.
 It can be confusing and frustrating when other people don’t experience the same things.
 Life with schizophrenia may have gotten so hard that you’re using alcohol or drugs to alleviate some of the symptoms you experience.
 You may be unable to hold down a job or go to school, leaving you to depend on others to help care for you.
 You may have gotten so depressed and hopeless that you’re considering ending your life.
 It doesn’t have to be this way – with proper treatment, support, medications, and ongoing support, you can recover and lead a happy, normal life.

-At Pacific Grove Hospital, we provide a serene healing environment for those who come to us facing mental illnesses such as schizophrenia and chemical dependency.
+At our clinic, we provide a serene healing environment for those who come to us facing mental illnesses such as schizophrenia and chemical dependency.
 We use a whole person approach to care, which not only enables our clients to find a place of peace and hope, but also to learn to balance all areas of their lives.
 Not only does this allow our clients to experience a successful treatment journey, but it also provides and equips each person we treat to lead a changed life following treatment.
-Our unique approach offers a transformative healing experience that empowers our clients to lead the course of their own treatment and recovery.
+Our unique approach offers a transformative healing experience that empowers our clients to lead the course of their own treatment and rehab.

 Treatment Approaches Offered at Pacific Grove Hospital

 Medication is the cornerstone of treatment for schizophrenia.
 As schizophrenia is thought to have thought, mood, and anxiety disorder components, the treatment tends to include a combination of anti-psychotic, antidepressant, and anti-anxiety medications.
-Medication will be closely monitored by your treatment team and adjusted as needed.
+Medication will be closely monitored by your treatment team at our center and adjusted as needed.

 Group therapy can help you bond with other people struggling with similar struggles and help you learn appropriate social skills.
-Groups will focus upon real-life plans, problems you’re facing, relationship challenges, compliance with medication and long-term therapy, as well as practical work and social roles.
+Groups at our treatment center will focus upon real-life plans, problems you’re facing, relationship challenges, compliance with medication and long-term therapy, as well as practical work and social roles.

-As we are a holistic treatment center, Pacific Grove Hospital offers a number of experiential treatment approaches designed to heal the whole person.
+As we are a holistic treatment center, our clinic offers a number of experiential treatment approaches designed to heal the whole person.
 These may include:

 - Recreational therapy